StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/3) T-Test.md

 | **Mean (Other Women)**   | 6.123       |

 The analysis provides the following insights:
-1. A description of the comparison under investigation, focusing on Maternal Health Outcomes between Black Women and Other Racial Backgrounds.
+1. A description of the comparison under investigation, focusing on Maternal Health Outcomes between Black/African American Women and Caucasion women.
 2. The t-value: -2.3456.
 Note that it’s negative; in most cases, we are concerned with the absolute value, representing the distance from 0.
 The direction does not matter.
 3. The degrees of freedom: 98.
 This factor is linked to the sample size, indicating the number of 'free' data points for meaningful comparisons.
 Greater degrees of freedom enhance the effectiveness of the statistical test.
 4. The p-value: 0.02134.
 This signifies the likelihood of observing a t-value like this one obtained by chance.